-Azure premium storage, Ultra disk and Azure NetApp Files (exclusively for SAP HANA) are the recommended type of storage for DBMS VMs and disks that store database and log and redo files.
-The only available redundancy method for these storage types is LRS.
+Azure premium storage v1 and v2, Ultra disk and Azure NetApp Files are the recommended type of storage for DBMS VMs and disks that store database and log and redo files.
+With exception of premium storage v1, the only available redundancy method for these storage types is LRS.
 As a result, you need to configure database methods to enable database data replication into another Azure region or availability zone.
 Database methods include SQL Server Always On, Oracle Data Guard, and HANA System Replication.

 VM node resiliency

 Azure offers several different SLAs for VMs.
 For more information, see the most recent release of SLA for Virtual Machines.
 Because the DBMS layer is critical to availability in an SAP system, you need to understand availability sets, Availability Zones, and maintenance events.
 For more information on these concepts, see Manage the availability of Windows virtual machines in Azure and Manage the availability of Linux virtual machines in Azure.

 The minimum recommendation for production DBMS scenarios with an SAP workload is to:

 - Deploy two VMs in a separate availability set in the same Azure region.